viktorlarsson/viktorlarsson/README.md

 ### Hi there 👋

-Viktor Sarström, 36 years old based in Gothenburg and currently working at Quartr.
+Viktor Sarström, 38 years old based in Gothenburg and currently working at Quartr.
 I'm that full-stack employees that everyone is looking for.
 I've been working with computers since I was born and I will probably die in front of one.
 I love breaking down walls at companies and building digital solutions in close collaboration with the entire team.

 Inequality in this business is a fact and we need to change this together.

-- 16 years of experience
+- 18 years of experience
+- CTO
 - Team lead
 - Architect
 - Launched several startups